sebelga/gstore-node/README.md

 ...

-// Then when you create a new user and save it (and also when updating it), its password will be hashed automatically var User = datastools.model('User');
+// Then when you create a new user and save it (or when updating it)
+// its password will automatically be hashed var User = datastools.model('User');
 var user = new User({username:'john', password:'mypassword'});
 user.save(function(err, entity) {